AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/getting-started.md

 >[!TIP]
 >
->If you are alredy familiar with AEM, you can review the [Headless Getting Started Guides](/help/implementing/developing/headless/introduction.md) for a compact but thorough introduction to all of the important headless features in AEM.
+>If you are already familiar with AEM, you can review the [Headless Getting Started Guides](/help/implementing/developing/headless/introduction.md) for a compact but thorough introduction to all of the important headless features in AEM.

 ### Content Fragment Models {#content-fragment-models}

 Content Fragment Models define the structure of the data and content that you will create and manage in AEM.
 They serve as a kind of scaffolding for your content.
 When choosing to create content, your authors will select from the Content Fragment Models you define, which guides them in creating content.

+See the document [Content Fragment Models](/help/assets/content-fragments/content-fragments-models.md) for full details on Content Fragment Models.

 ### Content Fragments {#content-fragments}

 Content Fragments allow you to design, create, curate, and publish page-independent content.
 They allow you to prepare content ready for use in multiple locations and over multiple channels.

 Content fragments contain structured content and can be delivered in JSON format.

+See the document [Content Fragments](/help/assets/content-fragments/content-fragments.md) for full details on Content Fragments.

 ### GraphQL and REST APIs {#apis}